-Appraisals comps are typically determined by comparing the subject property to others that have sold recently within a 1-mile radius.
+Appraisal comps are typically determined by comparing the subject property to others that have sold recently within a 1-mile radius.
 The property will have similar attributes such as age, subdivision, square footage, layout, etc.

 What are comps in real estate?

 Comps are comparable homes in a specific area that a realtor, appraiser, or homeowner uses to assess the value of the subject property.
 Homeowners who are looking to sell their homes or just want to know a rough estimate of their value.
-Can use free websites like Zillow and Realtor.com to get the information.
+You can use free websites like Zillow and Realtor.com to get the information.

 If you’re looking to buy and don’t want to pay too much, finding good comps in the area can help you understand what the home is worth before you make an offer.